Click here to download the Student Handbook 2022/23

 Scroll down to the bottom of this page for our Frequently Asked Questions

 It is our aim to support each student to fulfil their potential.
 We believe that a close partnership with students, parents, guardians and carers is vital in achieving our aim.
-You will find a copy of our Student Charter in this handbook; the charter is designed to ensure that you achieve the greatest success at college.

 College Membership Cards

 You need to visibly wear your college membership card on a lanyard whilst you are at college; this college rule is in place to ensure your safety and must be adhered to.
 Your membership card identifies you as a Runshaw student and enables you to access all of the college’s facilities.
 You need to show your membership card to staff when paying for goods in the college retail outlets.
 All organisations expect their employees to wear IDs and we are mirroring this workplace expectation; all Runshaw staff, students and visitors are expected to wear IDs at all times in college.
 If you lose your membership card, you need to purchase a replacement in the Programme Office – £5 for a card with a bus pass and £2 for a card without a bus pass.

 You have enrolled onto a full-time programme which consists of both timetabled learning hours for each course or unit and also personal employability, enrichment and tutorial hours.
 Our expectation is that every hour of classroom tuition is matched with an hour of independent study.
 Independent study skills are essential for success at this level and also develop key employability skills.
 Independent study includes: research, interviews, reports, wider reading, revision, preparing presentations, managing files, organising notes in addition to writing up class work and completing independent work.

 To ensure success on your study programme, the following questions act as a very useful guide to help you develop a positive approach towards your studies and to boost your resilience:

 - Vision: How well do you know what you want to achieve?

 - Effort: How many hours of independent study do you complete per week?